TXOG/inc-vault/README.md

 ## Commands

-Currently there are 10 commands.
+Currently there are 12 commands.
 Type these commands into the interface to use them:
 - add
 - close
 - delaccount
 - exit
+- export
 - help
+- info
 - list
 - open
 - purge